YokoPhys-h/polar-coordinate-plot_gp/README.md

 # polar_coordinate_plot
-Plotting polar coordinates using gnuplot.
+Plotting data on polar coordinates using gnuplot.